-(1) the prospective medical cannabis establishment has submitted all of the following:

-(a) The application fee.

-(b) An application, including:

-(i) The legal name of the prospective medical cannabis establishment;

-(ii) The physical address of the prospective medical cannabis establishment that is not within 1,000 feet of a public or private school existing before the date of the medical cannabis establishment application;

-(iii) The name and date of birth of each principal officer and board member of the proposed medical cannabis establishment; and

-(iv) Any additional information requested by the department.

-(c) Operating procedures consistent with rules for oversight of the proposed medical cannabis establishment, including procedures to ensure accurate recordkeeping and adequate security measures.

-(d) If the city or county where the proposed medical cannabis establishment would be located has enacted zoning restrictions, a sworn statement certifying that the proposed medical cannabis establishment is in compliance with the restrictions.

-(e) If the city or county where the proposed medical cannabis establishment requires a local registration, license, or permit, a copy of the registration, license, or permit.

-(2) None of the principal officers or board members has served as a principal officer or board member for a medical cannabis establishment that has had its registration certificate revoked.
+- (1) The prospective medical cannabis establishment has submitted all of the following: - (a) The application fee. - (b) An application, including: - (i) The legal name of the prospective medical cannabis establishment; - (ii) The physical address of the prospective medical cannabis establishment that is not within one thousand feet of a public or private school existing before the date of the medical cannabis establishment application; - (iii) The name and date of birth of each principal officer and board member of the proposed medical cannabis establishment; and - (iv) Any additional information requested by the department. - (c) Operating procedures consistent with rules for oversight of the proposed medical cannabis establishment, including procedures to ensure accurate record keeping and adequate security measures. - (d) If the city or county where the proposed medical cannabis establishment would be located has enacted zoning restrictions, a sworn statement certifying that the proposed medical cannabis establishment does not violate the restrictions. - (e) If the city or county where the proposed medical cannabis establishment requires a local registration, license, or permit, a copy of the registration, license, or permit. - (2) None of the principal officers or board members has served as a principal officer or board member for a medical cannabis establishment that has had its registration certificate revoked.

-(3) None of the principal officers or board members is under twenty one years of age; and

-(4) At least one principal officer is a resident of South Dakota.
+- (3) None of the principal officers or board members is under twenty-one years of age; and - (4) At least one principal officer is a resident of this state.

-Section 56.
 If a local government has enacted a numerical limit on the number of medical cannabis establishments in the locality and a greater number of applicants seek registration, the department shall solicit and consider input from the local government as to its preference for registration.

-Section 57.
-The department shall issue a renewal registration certificate within ten days of receipt of the prescribed renewal application and renewal fee from a medical cannabis establishment if the establishments' registration certificate is not under suspension and has not been revoked.
+The department shall issue a renewal registration certificate within ten days of receipt of the prescribed renewal application and renewal fee from a medical cannabis establishment if the establishment's registration certificate is not under suspension and has not been revoked.

-Section 58.
-A local government may enact an ordinance or regulation not in conflict with this Act, or with rules promulgated pursuant to this Act, governing the time, place, manner, and number of medical cannabis establishment operations in the locality.
-A local government may establish civil penalties for violation of an ordinance or regulations governing the time, place, and manner of a medical cannabis establishment that may operate in such locality.
+A local government may enact an ordinance not in conflict with this Act, governing the time, place, manner, and number of medical cannabis establishments in the locality.
+A local government may establish civil penalties for violation of an ordinance governing the time, place, and manner of a medical cannabis establishment that may operate in the locality.

 Section 59.
-No local government may prohibit dispensaries, either expressly or through the enactment of an ordinance or regulation which make their operation impracticable in the jurisdiction.
+That the code be amended by adding a NEW SECTION to read: No local government may prohibit a dispensary, either expressly or through the enactment of an ordinance that makes the operation of the dispensary impracticable in the jurisdiction.

-Section 60.
 A local government may require a medical cannabis establishment to obtain a local license, permit, or registration to operate, and may charge a reasonable fee for the local license, permit, or registration.

-Section 61.
-Each medical cannabis establishment shall conduct a background check into the criminal history of every person seeking to become a principal officer, board member, agent, volunteer, or employee before the person begins working at the medical cannabis establishment.
+Each medical cannabis establishment shall conduct a background check into the criminal history of each person seeking to become a principal officer, board member, agent, volunteer, or employee before the person begins working at the medical cannabis establishment.

-Section 62.
 A medical cannabis establishment may not employ any person who:

-- (1) was convicted of a disqualifying felony offense; or - (2) is under twenty one years of age.
+- (1) Was convicted of a disqualifying felony offense; or - (2) Is under twenty-one years of age.

-Section 63.
-Each medical cannabis establishment shall have operating documents that includes procedures for the oversight of the medical cannabis establishment and procedures to ensure accurate recordkeeping.
+Each medical cannabis establishment shall have operating documents that includes procedures for the oversight of the medical cannabis establishment and procedures to ensure accurate record keeping.

-Section 64.
 A medical cannabis establishment shall implement appropriate security measures designed to deter and prevent the theft of cannabis and unauthorized entrance into any area containing cannabis.